Ultimate Guide to Selling a Rental Property in Fort Collins

 Choose Your Selling Path: Agent, Investor Buyer, or Direct Sale

-An agent-listed sale in Denver or Fort Collins usually provides the broadest exposure and often the highest price, but it demands preparation, showings, and patience.
+An agent-listed sale in Fort Collins usually provides the broadest exposure and often the highest price, but it demands preparation, showings, and patience.
 That path works best when the property condition is competitive and tenant cooperation is strong enough to support normal marketing.

-Selling directly to an investor buyer or company that buys rentals in Denver or Fort Collins can reduce hassle and speed up closing, but convenience is usually purchased through a lower price.
+Selling directly to an investor buyer or company that buys rentals in Fort Collins can reduce hassle and speed up closing, but convenience is usually purchased through a lower price.
 The tradeoff can still make sense when repairs are heavy, access is restricted, or portfolio liquidation matters more than squeezing out every dollar.

 How to Vet an Agent for Rental Property Sales